Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/04-dijkstras-activity-async.md

 - Time box no more than twenty minutes per function implementing a solution to the two helper functions using pseudocode or Python.
 - If you feel stuck, start by thinking about how you would solve the helper functions using pen and paper.
-- Feel free to post to #study-hall!
+- Feel free to post to `#study-hall`!
 Explain what is making you feel stuck and try to work through your questions with others!
 ## Class Livecode Recording: Cheapest Flight

 Follow along with the Class Discussions recording as we livecode the function in class: